algosup/2024-2025-project-1-fpga-team-7/documents/Technical_specifications/Technical_specifications.md

 #### 3. GitHub rules

 - The main branch is protected from direct push and merge.

 - To update the main branch, the pull request needs 2 external validations from anyone else.

-- A 'dev' branch is here to push all the source code
+- A 'dev' branch is here to push all the source code modifications.

-- A 'documents' branch is here to push all the documents
+- A 'documents' branch is here to push all the documents modifications.

 - Each member have to commit and push changes at least daily, with an explicit tittle and a complete description of the changes.

-- branches' names follow ```kebab-case```
+- The name of a branch follows ```kebab-case```

 ## The Hardware